E. coli enteritisTraveler's diarrhea - E. coli; Food poisoning - E. coli; E. coli diarrhea; Hamburger disease

 E. coli enteritis is swelling (inflammation) of the small intestine from Escherichia coli (E. coli) bacteria.
 It is the most common cause of travelers' diarrhea.

-E. coli is a type of bacteria that normally lives in the intestines of humans and animals without causing any problems.
+E. coli is a type of bacteria that lives in the intestines of humans and animals without causing any problems most of the time.
 However, certain types (or strains) of E. coli can cause food poisoning.
 One strain (E. coli O157:H7) can cause a severe case of food poisoning.

 Bacteria may get into your food in different ways: